One repo. One runner. Zero infrastructure.

 Dev & Code

-pr-review, pr-triage, issue-triage, auto-merge, code-health, vuln-scanner, github-monitor, deploy-prototype, workflow-security-audit, create-skill …
+pr-review, pr-triage, pr-merge, issue-triage, auto-merge, code-health, repo-scanner, github-monitor, workflow-audit, ecosystem-pulse, fork-fleet …

 Meta / Agent